PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

     $ snmpget -v2c -c public demo.snmplabs.com sysDescr.0
     SNMPv2-MIB::sysDescr.0 = STRING: SunOS zeus.snmplabs.com 4.1.3_U1 1 sun4m

-Here we queried publically available SNMP Manager at *demo.snmplabs.com* for a value of MIB variable named *sysDescr.0*.
+Here we queried publicly available SNMP Manager at *demo.snmplabs.com* for a value of MIB variable named *sysDescr.0*.
 The same operation can be performed right from your Python prompt: